rfshelley/Documentation/ref-docs/event-ref.rst

 getId()
 -------

-The unique system identifier for this event.
+The unique system identifier for this Event.

 **Signature:**
     ``String getId()``

 **Returns:**
-    `String`_ - the unique device identifier for this event.
+    `String`_ - the unique device identifier for this Event.

 **Example:**